 • Blog once a week.

-• Issue a new video every two months.
+• Produce a new video every two months.

 • Publish your magazine once a quarter.

-Do you need to implement this many tactics?
+Do you need to implement these many tactics?
 No, you don’t!

 As the Content Marketing Institute (CMI) advises, it’s best to start building one platform, make it as strong as you can, then expand out from your first success.
-Start here:
+Start here with your content base:

 It’s smart to focus on a few tactics that work well, rather than too many tactics implemented unevenly.